 Non-qualified withdrawals for this purpose may include rollovers.
 But they don't include withdrawals made as the result of the beneficiary's death or disability.
 Nor do they include withdrawals made on account of the beneficiary's receipt of a scholarship.
 In Indiana, recapture also applies to any account terminated within 12 months from the account opening date in Indiana.

 Tax Recapture Exemptions

-Exemptions to tax recapture include the death of the beneficiary, distributions due to a disability, attendance at a U.S. military academy, or receipt of sufficient financial aid, grants or other assistance to cover the college expenses.
+Exemptions to tax recapture include the death of the beneficiary, distributions due to a disability, attendance at a U.S. military academy, or receipt of sufficient financial aid, grants, or other assistance to cover the college expenses.

 It is very important that you understand both the tax benefits and potential tax consequences of investing in a 529 savings plan for your child's education.
-Talk to a financial advisor who is knowledgeable about the specific tax codes in your state to determine how you might be affected by tax recapture exemptions.
+Talk with a financial advisor who is knowledgeable about the specific tax codes in your state to determine how you might be affected by tax recapture exemptions.